 Closing statement (Source: Jackson Fuller Real Estate)

-Accompanying your clients on the final walk-through is a critical step in the homebuying process, offering a last opportunity to ensure the property is in the promised condition before they make the final commitment.
-This walk-through allows you and your clients to verify that all contractual obligations, especially repairs agreed upon after the home inspection, have been completed satisfactorily.
-It’s also the time to check that the house is as expected, with no unwanted surprises or changes since the last visit.
+The final walk-through is the last opportunity to confirm the property is in the agreed-upon condition before closing.
+Use this time to verify that all contractual repairs have been completed and that the home is move-in ready, with no unexpected issues since the last visit.

 Things to check at the final walk-through: